 According to the answers provided in the Transition Tool, the following scenario applies to your company:

-- You have a valid Rainforest Alliance Chain of Custody certificate/endorsement or a valid UTZ Chain of Custody license, which requires an audit/renewal after December 31, 2022
+- You do not have a valid Rainforest Alliance Chain of Custody certificate/endorsement or a valid UTZ Chain of Custody certificate or audit exempt license, but you have been using the Rainforest Alliance traceability platforms

 If the above correctly describes your company, please take the following steps to transition to the Rainforest Alliance 2020 Certification Program.
 If not, please go back and fill out the transition tool again.

-Step 1: Obtain your Rainforest Alliance Certificate before December 31, 2022.
+Step 1: You need to obtain your Transition Certificate before June 30, 2022.

-We recommend that you register as early as possible in 2022 to ensure you have enough time to obtain a certificate as per the steps below.
+We recommend that you register at least 6 months before this deadline and give yourself enough time to obtain a transition certificate as per the steps below.

-Question 2: How can you obtain a Rainforest Alliance certificate?
+Question 2: How can you obtain a transition certificate?

 Step 2.1: Register for the Rainforest Alliance 2020 Certification Program: